oroinc/documentation/user/back-office/getting-started/application-authentication/restore-password.rst

 4. The password reset link is sent to your email address.
 5. Follow the link and instructions in your email to change your password.

-.. warning:: You can request password reset only once a day.
+.. warning:: You can request a password reset only once a day.